n8n-community-node/n8n-nodes-mastodon/README.md

 This is an n8n community node.
 It lets you use _Mastodon_ in your n8n workflows.

-If you like my work, please consider [sponsoring me](https://github.com/sponsors/etdofresh).
-Thank you! - ET

 _Mastodon_ is a decentralized, open-source software that allows users to set up servers to communicate with each other, is growing in popularity as a “Twitter alternative”.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.